burrasaiteja21/cryptography_assignment/README.md

 1. Clone the Repository:
 Open a terminal or command prompt and Navigate to the directory where you want to clone the repository.
   Run the following command:

   git clone <cryptography_assignment>

 2. Open the Project:
  Navigate into the cloned repository directory:

   cd CaesarCipherTool

 4. Compile and Run the Program:
 Make sure you have Java installed on your system.

  Compile the Java source code:
   javac CaesarCipherTool.java

-.Run the compiled program:
+ Run the compiled program:
   java CaesarCipherTool

 6. Using the Caesar Cipher Tool: